Latest

 Cultural / Aberdeen, Scotland / 2022

-GRAS recently completed accessibility works to the East Kirk of St Nicholas in Aberdeen undertaken on behalf of the Open Space Trust.
-This £350k project saw the formation of a wheelchair ramp and the provision of an accessible WC and kitchen to the Chapel of St Mary, a late-medieval chapel which forms the undercroft of the larger church which was substantially re-built in the nineteenth century.
-These works are an initial step to improve public access to the chapel while a larger project to transform the East Kirk emerges.
+GRAS completed accessibility improvements to the East Kirk of St Nicholas in Aberdeen on behalf of the Open Space Trust.
+This £350,000 project involved the construction of a wheelchair ramp and the provision of an accessible WC and kitchen within the Chapel of St Mary.
+The chapel, a late-medieval structure, forms the undercroft of the larger church, which was substantially rebuilt in the nineteenth century.
+These works represent an important step towards improving public access to the chapel while plans for a broader transformation of the East Kirk are developed.

 Our Common Humanity by Juli Bolaños-Durman